uzairahmedlm10/qa-automation-suite/Selenium_Pytest/GreenKart_Ecommerce/README.txt

 In this project, we focus on automated testing of an e-commerce website using Selenium Webdriver and the Pytest framework.
 The tests are organized using the Page Object Design pattern for better code organization and maintenance.

 Project Structure:
-Selenium_Pytest_Framework: The core directory for the Selenium Webdriver and Pytest framework project.
+GreenKart_Ecommerce: The core directory for the Selenium Webdriver and Pytest framework project.

   - TestCases: This folder contains functional test scripts for an e-commerce website.
   - PageObjects: All page object classes that facilitate the framework are stored in this folder.